novalagung/muslimboard/README.md

     - This is one reason why lot of libraries like `jQuery`, `font-awesome` are physically copied to the project directory.
     - Whitelisting any domains will result rejection on Chrome Webstore (been there).

 - I control the direction of where this extension is going.
-I will review any PRs.
+But I'm open to any constructive feedback or idea.
+- To contribute, simply fork -> commit your changes -> submit PR

 ## Webstore URL